Policy last updated

 Once the profile meeting has concluded, the facilitator will use the information provided by the participants at the meeting, and any supporting information to finalise the profile and complete the profile report.
 This includes:

-• finalising how the discussion of the student’s strengths and aspirations is recorded
+- finalising the discussion of the student’s strengths and aspirations

-• finalising the student support group indicative date for the subsequent profile meeting, where applicable.
+- finalising the recommended date for the subsequent profile meeting, where applicable.

 If the facilitator requests additional supporting information

 Schools are required to provide supporting information prior to the profile meeting.
 Schools can also bring other supporting information to the meeting – this will not be collected by the facilitator at the meeting and must be provided electronically to the facilitator service.
-Refer to: Supporting information guidance for schools (DOCX)External Link .
+Refer to: Supporting information guidance .

-Schools have 21 days to provide the requested information to the Disability Inclusion Facilitator Service (facilitator service).
+Schools have 5 school days (1 school week) to provide the requested information to the Disability Inclusion Facilitator Service (facilitator service).
 Schools should contact the facilitator service to notify them if an extension is required.
-The 21-day timeframe excludes school holidays.
+Extensions will only be granted in exceptional and unforeseen circumstances, for example, where the responsible school contact has extended unplanned leave.
+The 5-day timeframe excludes weekends and school holidays.

 If the additional supporting information is not provided and an extension has not been provided, the facilitator service will finalise the profile based on the supporting information available.